Stephen P. Tarzia: computer systems engineer

 Batphone: Acoustic indoor localization

-For my thesis work I am developing a set of techniques for determining the location of smartphones while indoors (where GPS is unavailable).
+For my thesis work I developed a set of techniques for determining the location of smartphones while indoors (where GPS is unavailable).
 I have released an Apple iOS (iPhone, iPod, and iPad) app which demonstrates the technique.
 It is available for free on the iTunes store.

-This work is part of the Empathic Systems project at Northwestern University and is co-authored with Peter A. Dinda (Northwestern), Robert P. Dick (Univ. of Michigan), and Gokhan Memik (Northwestern).
+This work was part of the Empathic Systems project at Northwestern University and is co-authored with Peter A. Dinda (Northwestern), Robert P. Dick (Univ. of Michigan), and Gokhan Memik (Northwestern).

 The App